Large Language Model Sourcing: A Survey: Sourcing from Models

 \subsubsection{White Box Methods}

-This section examines several representative white-box methods that leverage intrinsic model characteristics, such as statistical distributions of token probabilities, model perplexity, and curvature properties of the log-probability function, for distinguishing human and AI-generated text.
+Representative white box methods leverage intrinsic model characteristics, such as the statistical distributions of token probabilities, model perplexity, and the curvature properties of the log-probability function.
+These approaches utilize internal model states to differentiate between human and machine-generated content or to identify specific source architectures.

-Early work, such as GLTR~\cite{gehrmann2019gltr}, demonstrates that machine text is typically more predictable than human writing and visualizes this via rank/probability/entropy statistics over top-k predictions.
-Building on a curvature view, Mitchell et al.~\cite{mitchell2023detectgpt} introduced DetectGPT as a prominent zero-shot method, observing that machine-generated text often resides in regions of negative curvature within the model's log-probability function.
+\textbf{Statistical Methods.} This method holds that there are distinct inherent statistical features between human-written texts and AI-generated texts, such as token probability.
+Early works, such as GLTR~\cite{gehrmann2019gltr}, have shown that machine-generated text is typically more predictable than human-written text, with this characteristic visualized through rank, probability, and entropy statistics over top-k predictions.

+\textbf{Curvature-based Methods.} Building on a curvature view, Mitchell et al.~\cite{mitchell2023detectgpt} introduced DetectGPT as a prominent zero-shot method, observing that machine-generated text often resides in regions of negative curvature within the model's log-probability function.
 Leveraging this characteristic, they proposed a curvature-based criterion where perturbing text consistently decreases the log-probability of machine-generated text, while human-authored text exhibits variable changes.
-DetectGPT consistently delivered superior detection accuracy.
-Furthermore, detection performance peaked when the detection model aligned with the model used for log-probability calculation.
 Following DetectGPT's emergence, several related methods rapidly developed.
-Bao et al.~\cite{bao2024fastdetectgpt} developed Fast-DetectGPT to reduce high computational costs by introducing the concept of conditional probability curvature, which explains vocabulary selection differences between humans and large models.
-By computing all necessary conditional probabilities in a single forward pass, this approach drastically reduces expensive model calls, resulting in not only enhanced performance, but also a 340-fold speed increase.
-Additionally, Yang et al.~\cite{yang2023zeroshot} proposed DetectGPT4Code to tackle challenges in detecting machine-generated code, achieving state-of-the-art results on the CodeContest and APPS datasets by employing an alternative white-box model to estimate next-token probabilities, leveraging unique statistical properties in code structure.

-Complementing these statistical/curvature detectors, watermarks are also commonly used for model sourcing, predominantly as prior methods; however, there are also some posterior-based watermarking approaches, which add watermarks to generated text.
-In deception attacks, attackers maliciously alter the semantic content of watermarked text while ensuring the watermark remains detectable.
-To address this issue, a posteriori semantic-aware watermarking framework~\cite{an2025defendingllmwatermarkingspoofing} has been proposed.
-It employs a semantic mapping model that generates green-red token lists based on the entire input text rather than solely on preceding context, thereby achieving global semantic awareness.
+Fast-DetectGPT~\cite{bao2024fastdetectgpt} introduces the concept of "conditional probability curvature" to reduce high computational costs.
+Additionally, DetectGPT4Code~\cite{yang2023zeroshot} employs an alternative white box model to estimate the probability of the next token and leverages the unique statistical features in code structures to specifically address the challenge of detecting machine-generated code.